hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 `org.hyperledger.besu.util.InvalidConfigurationException: Supplied genesis block does not match chain data stored in /data/besu.`

-Check if you are running the command for a network other than mainnet.
+Check if you are running the command for a network other than Mainnet.
 To specify a network, run a command that looks similar to the following:

 ```bash